KaterinaWalter/javadocs/docs/unit1/unit1project.md

 <div markdown="block">

-* The placement of the statement import java.util.Scanner; must be before the public class Receipt4 header.
+* The placement of the statement `import java.util.Scanner;` must be before the `public class Receipt4` header.

-* The placement of the statement Scanner input = new Scanner(System.in); should be after the header public static void main(String[] args).
+* The placement of the statement `Scanner input = new Scanner(System.in);` should be after the header `public static void main(String[] args)`.

-* If the variable nameOfSchool contains the four-word name of the high school, the String method substring can be used to extract the first letter.
-This would yield the statement firstLetter = nameOfSchool.substring(0, 1);.
+* If the variable `nameOfSchool` contains the four-word name of the high school, the String method substring can be used to extract the first letter.
+This would yield the statement `firstLetter = nameOfSchool.substring(0, 1);`.

-* To find the position of the first space in the high school’s name, the String method indexOf can be used.
-This would yield the statement int position = nameOfSchool.indexOf(" ");.
+* To find the position of the first space in the high school’s name, the String method `indexOf `can be used.
+This would yield the statement `int position = nameOfSchool.indexOf(" ");`.

-* Once the position of the space is located, the String method substring can be used to get the remaining words.
-This would yield the statement remainingWords = nameOfSchool.substring(position+1);.
+* Once the position of the space is located, the String method `substring` can be used to get the remaining words.
+This would yield the statement `remainingWords = nameOfSchool.substring(position+1);`.

 </div>
 </details>